pigeonfresh/direction-mixins/README.md

 #### Step 3
-Create to files (e.g. `screen-ltr.scss` and `screen-rtl.scss` and set the direction variable set to the correct direction.
+Create two files (e.g. `screen-ltr.scss` and `screen-rtl.scss` and set the direction variable to the correct direction.
 Your file will look something like this:

 ```
 $direction: rtl;